Communication, Renegotiation and Coordination with Private Values: On Efficiency

 \end{prop} \begin{proof}[Sketch of proof; see Appendix \ref{app:proofsefficiency} for the formal proof.]
 Let $\alpha^{\sigma}$ be the probability of two players who each follow $\sigma$ to coordinate on $L$, conditional on the players having different preferred outcomes.
-It is easy to see that $\sigma$ is dominated by the communication-proof equilibrium strategy with the same left tendency $\alpha^{\sigma}$, and that the payoff of the latter strategy is a convex combination of the payoffs of $\sigma_{L}$ and $\sigma_{R}$, which implies that $\pi\left(\sigma,\sigma\right)\leq\max\left\{ \pi\left(\sigma_{L},\sigma_{L}\right),\pi\left(\sigma_{R},\sigma_{R}\right)\right\} $. \end{proof} \begin{rem} One could refine the notion of communication-proofness to allow agents to renegotiate to a Pareto-improving equilibrium also in earlier stages {(\`a la \citealp{benoit1993renegotiation})}: in the interim stage before observing the realized messages induced by the original equilibrium, and in the ex-ante stage before each agent observes her own type. {Proposition \ref{prop:Pareto-optimal} implies that allowing agents to renegotiate also in the interim stage does not change the set of communication-proof equilibria.
-Proposition \ref{prop-maximizing-coordinated} implies that if $\pi\left(\sigma_{L},\sigma_{L}\right)\neq\pi\left(\sigma_{R},\sigma_{R}\right)$ then allowing agents to renegotiate also in the ex-ante stage yields a unique ``all-stage'' communication-proof equilibrium, which is either $\sigma_{L}$ or $\sigma_{R}$ (while the set of communication-proof equilibria is not affected by introducing ex-ante renegotiation if $\pi\left(\sigma_{L},\sigma_{L}\right)=\pi\left(\sigma_{R},\sigma_{R}\right)$).} \end{rem} Next, we show that $\sigma_{L}$ or $\sigma_{R}$ provides a strictly higher ex-ante expected payoff than any equilibrium of the game without communication (and therefore than any babbling equilibrium of the game with communication).
-Recall from Remark \ref{rem-robustness-without-communcation} and the text preceding it that in the coordination game without communication any equilibrium is characterized by a cutoff value $x\in[0,1]$ such that $x=F(x)$ with the interpretation that types $u\le x$ play $L$ and types $u>x$ play $R$.
+It is easy to see that $\sigma$ is dominated by the communication-proof equilibrium strategy with the same left tendency $\alpha^{\sigma}$, and that the payoff of the latter strategy is a convex combination of the payoffs of $\sigma_{L}$ and $\sigma_{R}$, which implies that $\pi\left(\sigma,\sigma\right)\leq\max\left\{ \pi\left(\sigma_{L},\sigma_{L}\right),\pi\left(\sigma_{R},\sigma_{R}\right)\right\}$. \end{proof} \begin{rem} One could refine the notion of communication-proofness to allow agents to renegotiate to a Pareto-improving equilibrium also at earlier stages (\`a la \citealp{benoit1993renegotiation}): at the interim stage before observing the realized messages induced by the original equilibrium, and at the ex-ante stage before each agent observes her own type.
+Proposition \ref{prop:Pareto-optimal} implies that allowing agents to renegotiate also at the interim stage does not change the set of communication-proof equilibria.
+Proposition \ref{prop-maximizing-coordinated} implies that if $\pi\left(\sigma_{L},\sigma_{L}\right)\neq\pi\left(\sigma_{R},\sigma_{R}\right)$ then allowing agents to renegotiate also at the ex-ante stage yields a unique ``all-stage'' communication-proof equilibrium.
+This equilibrium is either $\sigma_{L}$ or $\sigma_{R}$.
+The set of communication-proof equilibria is not affected by introducing ex-ante renegotiation if $\pi\left(\sigma_{L},\sigma_{L}\right)=\pi\left(\sigma_{R},\sigma_{R}\right)$.
+We do not allow ex-ante communication in our model because in most relevant applications (and, in particular, in the motivating examples presented earlier), it seems plausible that the agents can only communicate after they know their own types. \end{rem} \paragraph{{Any babbling equilibrium is dominated by either $\sigma_L$, $\sigma_R$ or $\sigma_C$}} Recall that any babbling equilibrium (or any equilibrium in the coordination game without communication) is characterized by a cutoff value $x\in[0,1]$ such that $x=F(x)$ with the interpretation that types $u\le x$ play $L$ and types $u>x$ play $R$.
+Let $\pi_{u}\left(x,x'\right)$ denote the payoff of an agent with type $u$ who follows a strategy with cutoff $x$ and faces a partner of unknown type who follows a strategy with cutoff $x'$: